Ragdoll Cat Grooming (Step-by-Step Guide)

 Before you start grooming, consider your Ragdoll’s personality.
 Some kitties need help calming down before grooming, and there are a few ways you can accomplish this.

 First, play with your Ragdoll before grooming.
 This is a great way to build a relationship with your cat, have fun, and tire your kitty before the grooming begins.
-You can also offer your cat calming cat treats or something enticing like fresh chicken during the grooming process.
+You can also offer your cat calming cat treats or something enticing like a fresh chicken during the grooming process.
 Another option is to spritz Feliway in the air to relax your kitty.
 CBD is a good option for cats with bad anxiety and owners who want a natural option.

 As you can see, there are plenty of options, but the most important thing to remember is to keep your cat calm.
 The environment should be free of loud distractions that would interrupt your grooming session.